wilsonj806/speedy-dashboard/README.md

 - Support for larger cards/ cards that change size
 - Implementation for all cards requiring simple API calls
+- Modals for adding cards, and an information/ help dialog
+- Tests for some components

 ### Features to be implemented by v0.75.0

--
+- At least one card that makes calls with OAuth/ to a RESTful API
+- Partial styling, probably based on something on Dribble -

 ### Features to be implemented by v1.0.0

 - Support for drag and dropping cards around
+- Full styling for components
+- Sidebar for adding preset cards quickly
+- Tests for project-critical components

 ### Post v1.0.0